stdekker/open-data-maps/README.md

 # Open Data Maps

 ODM is a web-based geographic data visualization tool that gives insights into demographic and electoral data for Dutch municipalities.
 It combines detailed statistical information with an simple map navigation interface.

+It was designed to be a web application that is easy to deploy on what I consider a "classic shared hosting" environment.

 ## Documentation